am00ma/alsa-extensions/README.md

 - Assuming we use float as our internal format, the minimum number of copies/conversions:
   - Read -> directly from device channel areas to float buffer
   - Write -> directly from float buffer to device channel areas
-  - TODO: How to handle fx chains?
+  - NOTE: How to handle fx chains?

 Details: